Singer-songwriter: Cantautore, the Italian tradition

 Cantautore is the Italian expression corresponding to singer-songwriter in English.
 The word is a portmanteau of cantante ('singer') and autore ('author').

 The first internationally renowned cantautore was Domenico Modugno with his song "Volare (Nel blu dipinto di blu)", a huge best seller in 1958; other early cantautori, who began their careers in the late 50s, are Enzo Jannacci, Gino Paoli, Giorgio Gaber, Luigi Tenco, and Umberto Bindi.

 Claudio Baglioni emerged in the 1970s with a narrative and conceptual approach to songwriting, blending popular appeal with increasingly refined thematic structures.

 Fabrizio De André, Lucio Battisti, and Francesco Guccini began their careers in the 1960s, while Edoardo Bennato, Lucio Dalla, Francesco De Gregori, Franco Battiato, Rino Gaetano, Ivan Graziani, Ivano Fossati, Antonello Venditti, Pino Daniele, Roberto Vecchioni, Paolo Conte, Angelo Branduardi, and Eugenio Finardi all appeared in the 1970s.
 Their songs are still popular today, often telling stories of marginalized (De André, Guccini, Dalla) and rebellious people (Finardi, De Gregori, Venditti), or having a political background (Venditti, Guccini).

 Branduardi was greatly influenced by Medieval and Baroque musical styles, while his lyrics are usually inspired by ancient fables.
 Battiato started as a progressive rock and cultivated music artist in the 1970s, shifting to an original blend of pop, electronic, new wave, and world music in the 1980s.

 Those cantautori linked to the city of Genoa (De André, Paoli, Bindi, Tenco, etc.) are also referred as members of the Genoese School.

 The Neapolitan cantautore Pino Daniele often fused genres as diverse as R&B, fusion, blues, pop, jazz, and tarantella to produce a sound uniquely his own, with lyrics variously in Italian, Neapolitan or English.
 Similarly Paolo Conte was often tagged as a cantautore, but was more into the jazz tradition.

 In the 1980s Vasco Rossi was renowned for his blend of blues-tinged rock music mixed with Italian melodies.

 He was nicknamed l'unica rockstar italiana ('the only Italian rockstar') by his fans.

+Mixing international sounds and Italian lyrics, in the 2000s Bugo became the "fantautore", a neologism coined for him.
+He is considered the pioneer of the renewal of Italian songwriting, making a point break from tradition.

 In the last 25 years the tradition has mainly been continued by Samuele Bersani, Caparezza, and the so-called "2nd Roman school of cantautori" (including Max Gazzè, Niccolò Fabi, Daniele Silvestri, and Simone Cristicchi).

 The word has been borrowed into other languages, including Spanish, Portuguese, and Catalan cantautor, French chantauteur, Maltese kantawtur, Romanian cantautor, and Slovenian kantavtor.